13 Driver’s Ed Lessons You’ve Probably Forgotten

 Use your car’s cruise control to its full potential

 Feeling pain at the pumps?
-Try these proven strategies to get better gas mileage.
+Try these proven strategies to improve gas mileage.

 Getting out the door even a few minutes ahead of schedule means you’ll be less tempted to speed or take other risks to reach your destination more quickly, says Scott Marshall, director of training for Young Drivers of Canada.